Quinten/dottmux/README.md

     git submodule init
     git submodule update

-If you are already in a tmux session:
+If you are already in a tmux session, you can refresh the statusline with:

     tmux source-file ~/.tmux.conf

+For the fancy triangles it is recommended to have a powerline font installed.
+See https://github.com/powerline/fonts (i personaly like AnonymousPro very much)

+You might also be interested in https://github.com/Quinten/dotvim